Plasmo detect: diagnosing malaria with a single click, or almost...

 Large-scale testing

-Winner of the Booster innovation Montpellier (BIM), a support scheme run by the Pôle universitaire d'innovation (PUI), Plasmo detect has been awarded a €30,000 grant to continue the effort and achieve a reliable, usable application by 2027.
-Next year, a Master 2 student specializing in artificial intelligence will join the team.
-Grégoire Pasquier also intends to invest part of this sum in a more powerful computer and a precision camera.
+Winner of the Montpellier Innovation Booster (BIM), a support program run by the University Innovation Cluster (PUI), Plasmo detect has secured €30,000 in funding to continue its efforts and develop a reliable, usable application by 2027.
+Next year, a master's student specializing in artificial intelligence will join the team.
+Grégoire Pasquier also plans to invest part of this money in a more powerful computer and a high-precision camera.

 260 million people affected

-On November 25, the founder of the Plasmo detect project will also represent the PUI at the Starthèse ceremony in Lyon.
-It's an opportunity for Grégoire Pasquier to familiarize himself once again with entrepreneurship, and for the University of Montpellier to showcase innovative projects that address potentially serious and pressing health issues.
+On November 25, the founder of the Plasmo detect project also represented the PUI at the Starthèse ceremony, which took place in Lyon.
+This was an opportunity for Grégoire Pasquier to familiarize himself once again with entrepreneurship and for the University of Montpellier to promote innovative projects that address potentially serious and pressing health issues.

-Malaria affects some 260 million people worldwide every year, and kills almost 600,000.
-Most of these cases occur in sub-Saharan Africa, "where few people are trained to read blood smears", explains the researcher.
-By 2027, Plasmo detect could facilitate diagnosis, guide treatment much more quickly and perhaps even save lives...
+Malaria affects nearly 260 million people worldwide each year and kills nearly 600,000.
+Most of the cases reported are in sub-Saharan Africa, "where few people are trained to read blood smears, " the researcher explains.
+By 2027, Plasmo detect could therefore facilitate diagnosis, guide treatment much more quickly, and perhaps even save lives.